 NOTICE OF PRIVACY PRACTICES

 GENERAL INFORMATION Discount Drug Mart, Professional Medical Equipment and Services at Discount Drug Mart, and Gentry Health Services (DDM) is committed to protecting and safeguarding the confidentiality of your protected health information (PHI) while providing you quality service at low prices.
 This notice fully describes this commitment towards preventing improper or unnecessary use or disclosure of your PHI.
 DDM is required by law to maintain the privacy of PHI and to provide our patrons with a notice of our legal duties and privacy practices with respect to PHI.

 This Notice describes how we may use and disclose PHI to carry out treatment, payment, or health care operations and for other specified purposes that are permitted by law.

-The Health Insurance Portability and Accountability Act of 1996, termed HIPAA, requires that Discount Drug Mart develop and implement a specific policy safeguarding health information termed as “protected health information “ (PHI) which is received or created while providing you health related services.
+The Health Insurance Portability and Accountability Act of 1996, termed HIPAA, requires that DDM develop and implement a specific policy safeguarding health information termed as “protected health information “ (PHI) which is received or created while providing you health related services.
 PHI relates to your physical or mental health condition, the provision of health care to you, or payment for your health care that could be used to identify you.
 Prescriptions and patient history are examples of PHI.

 We will use PHI for treatment.
 Example: Information obtained by a pharmacist (drug allergies, previous prescription history, etc) will be used to dispense prescription medications to you.
 We will document pertinent information as it relates to medications dispensed.